 - serving in leadership positions at the Society, regional, and chapter levels of SMPS

-- promoting SMPS to all contacts within the industry
+- promoting SMPS to all contacts within the industries

-- 15 years experience as a marketer and/or business developer in the A/E/C industries
+- have 15 years experience as a marketer and/or business developer in the A/E/C industries

 Contact Molly Dall’Erta, SMPS Headquarters, at 703.684.2270 or firstname.lastname@example.org.